You love capturing the beauty of everyday moments.

 What is the difference between portrait photography and lifestyle photography?

-Portrait photography typically involves capturing a posed and planned shot of an individual or group, while lifestyle photography aims to capture candid and spontaneous moments that depict the subject’s everyday life and environment.
-Lifestyle photography often tells a story or provides context to the subject’s personality or interests.
+Portrait photography typically involves capturing a posed and planned shot of an individual or group.
+In contrast, lifestyle photography aims to capture candid and spontaneous moments that depict the subject’s everyday life and environment.
+Lifestyle photography often tells a story or contextualizes the subject’s personality or interests.

 How to do a lifestyle photoshoot?

-To do a lifestyle photoshoot, start by choosing a location that suits the subject and desired theme, then incorporate natural light and candid poses to capture authentic moments.
-It’s also important to build a rapport with the subject and create a comfortable, relaxed atmosphere to bring out their personality in the photos.
+To do a lifestyle photoshoot, choose a location that suits the subject and desired theme.
+Then, incorporate natural light and candid poses to capture authentic moments.
+It’s also important to build rapport with the subject and create a comfortable, relaxed atmosphere to bring out their personality in the photos.

 What is the best aperture for lifestyle photography?